Jason Mathews

-Samuel Jason Mathews (born February 9, 1971) is a former American football offensive tackle in the National Football League (NFL).
-He played for the Indianapolis Colts (1994–1997) and the Tennessee Oilers/Titans (1998–2004).
+Samuel Jason Mathews (born February 9, 1971) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played for the Indianapolis Colts from 1994 to 1997 and the Tennessee Oilers/Titans from 1998 to 2004.

-Early years
+Early life

 Jason Mathews attended Bridge City High School in Bridge City, Texas, where he lettered in football, baseball, and track.
 After his graduation in 1989, he attended Brigham Young University for one year, playing defensive lineman.
 He spent his next three years of college eligibility at Texas A&M University.
 Mathews lettered all three years he was at Texas A&M, and started at right tackle during his junior and senior years.
 Mathews left A&M at the end of his college eligibility, one credit shy of graduation.

-NFL years
+Professional career

-Mathews was selected by the Indianapolis Colts in the third round of the 1994 NFL Draft to play right tackle and special teams.
+Mathews was selected by the Indianapolis Colts in the third round of the 1994 NFL draft to play right tackle and special teams.
 In his first year with the Colts, he played in 10 games.
 In his second year, he was the starting right tackle in all 16 regular-season games and the team's 3 playoff games as they fell just short of the AFC Championship.
 He played for the Colts for two more years, as left tackle, right tackle, reserve tackle, and on special teams.

 In 1998, Mathews signed with the Tennessee Oilers (later the Tennessee Titans) as a free agent.
 The team earned the AFC Champshionship in 1999, and played the St. Louis Rams in Super Bowl XXXIV.
 The Titans list Mathews as being 6'5" tall and weighing 285 pounds.

 In the 2003 offseason, Mathews returned to school so that he could finish the requirements for his degree.
 In 2004, Mathews joined other members of the community in personally greeting President George W. Bush as he visited Nashville.
 Mathews continued to play for the Titans, wearing number 76, until 2005.